iclighthouse/ICDex/docs/ICDexRouter.md

 ### NFT

 The NFT collection ICLighthouse Planet Cards (goncb-kqaaa-aaaap-aakpa-cai) has special qualifications for some of the features of ICDex, in addition to its own NFT properties.
-NFT holders of #NEPTUNE,#URANUS,#SATURN have the qualification to create an ICDexMaker; NFT holders of #NEPTUNE have the permission to bind a Vip-maker role.
+NFT holders have a discounted fee for creating an ICDexMaker.
+NFT holders of #NEPTUNE have the permission to bind a Vip-maker role.

 ## 2 Deployment